NVIDIA/MDL-SDK/README.md

     -   **Qt5_DIR** in Ungrouped Entries,
         for example: *C:/Qt/5.10.1/msvc2015_64*

+    Note: when you installed a new Visual Studio version after installing CUDA, you may have to reinstall CUDA to register it correctly with Visual Studio.
+    Otherwise, CMake won't find the CUDA compiler.

 6. When all dependencies have been resolved or the corresponding examples have been disabled as indicated in the CMake error messages, the log will show that the configuration is done.